will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

   END;
 ```

-### Spanner

-Like BigTable, writes in [Spanner](https://docs.cloud.google.com/spanner/docs/transactions) that occur in a read-write transaction are buffered at the client until commit, so reads will not observe the effects of the transaction's writes.
-Modern versions of Spanner also support a *[mutations](https://docs.cloud.google.com/spanner/docs/modify-mutation-api)* API, which is dedicated for writing data within transactions.
-They also include a dedicated language for manipulating data, [DML](https://docs.cloud.google.com/spanner/docs/dml-tasks).

 ### Sinfonia

 [Sinfonia](https://dl.acm.org/doi/10.1145/1294261.1294278) (SOSP 2007) was a research system that basically asked a question of what is the minimal primitive needed to build useful transactional applications.
 The ideas was to provide a single, *minitransaction* primitive on which to build more complex transactional applications or components.
 Essentially, this provides atomic access and conditional modifications at multiple memory nodes.
 It consists simply of a set of *compare items*, *read items*, and *write items*.
 Upon execution, if any comparison items fail to match the values specified, the transactions fails and aborts.